-- Improving educational results.
-The Trustees believe that the most effective demonstration of value for money is in the educational achievements of the academies' students. - Ensuring that standards of teaching and learning are continually improved, the academies operate a programme of observation of lessons, is visited by inspectors, and undertakes a comparison of results from entry to Key Stage 3 and from there to GCSE, to assess the added value. - In terms of general governance and oversight of Trust finances, the academies benefit from the provision of a suitably qualified and independent audit check.
-The independent auditor reviews key financial policies, systems and procedures, including the use of tenders and presents reports on compliance to the Trust Board termly.
+- improving educational results.
+The Trustees believe that the most effective demonstration of value for money is in the educational achievements of the academies' students. - ensuring that standards of teaching and learning are continually improved, the academies operate a programme of observation of lessons, is visited by inspectors, and undertakes a comparison of results from entry to Key Stage 3 and from there to GCSE, to assess the added value. - exercising a high level of governance and oversight of school finances.
+In addition to the statutory external audit, the Trust engaged the services of a separate independent firm of chartered accountants to deliver a programme of internal scrutiny.
+The programme reviews key financial policies, systems and procedures, including the use of tenders, and presents reports on compliance termly to the audit and risk committee and the Trust Board.

 The Trust Board reviews and challenges the budget each year and is mindful of the need to balance expenditure against income to ensure that the Trust remains a 'going concern', when assessed by reference to strict accounting standards.
-The Trust Board reviews the Annual Accounts and the External Auditors' Management Report in detail each year.
+The Trust Board reviews the Annual Accounts and the external auditor's audit findings report in detail each year.